jiteshy/backstage-plugin-synergy/README.md

 <img src="./docs/images/logo.png"/>
 </p>

 Backstage.io plugin for **Inner-Source** dashboard.
-This plugin is both frontend and backend that manages and displays **Inner-Source projects and issues** from your GitHub org within Backstage.
+This plugin is both frontend and backend that manages and displays **Inner-Source projects and issues** from your GitHub or Gitlab org within Backstage.
 This plugin allows users to:

 - Browse all the Inner-Source projects
 - View details of an Inner-Source project including Pinned Issues, Open Issues, Readme & Contributing guidelines.